Join Our CSA: Community Supported Agriculture

 - Harvested, packed, and ready for you to pick up…all in the same day…now that’s GUARANTEED FRESH!!

 In 2010 we had a few inquiries about starting a CSA program…So, with high hopes for a successful 2011 growing season, we decided to develop a program and offer it to our customers.
-Our 2011 CSA program was a HUGE success…as was our 2012 program….so…here we go again…we’re looking forward to our 2013 season!!
+Our 2011 CSA program was a HUGE success…as was our 2012 program….so…here we go again…we’re looking forward to another great season!!

 Here’s the details……….